 - Fattouch K, Castrovinci S, Murana G, Dioguardi P, Guccione F, Nasso G, et al. Papillary muscle relocation and mitral annuloplasty in ischemic mitral valve regurgitation: midterm results.
 J Thorac Cardiovasc Surg 2014;148:1947-40.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Mitral Regurgitation
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Mitral Regurgitation

 Keywords: Aneurysm, Arrhythmias, Cardiac, Body Mass Index, Coronary Artery Bypass, Coronary Artery Disease, Coronary Disease, Dyskinesias, Heart Failure, Mitral Valve, Mitral Valve Insufficiency, Myocardial Infarction, Myocardial Ischemia, Papillary Muscles, Percutaneous Coronary Intervention, Quality of Life, ROC Curve, Randomized Controlled Trials as Topic, Stroke, Surgeons, Systole, Ventricular Remodeling, Thoracic Surgery